Da Vinci RISE High

 Da Vinci RISE High collaborates closely with a network of youth-development agencies, educators, municipalities and social-support centers to break through systemic silos and create a truly student-centered ecosystem.

 RISE High, incubated at Da Vinci Schools, was 1 of only 10 schools in the nation to win a prestigious ‘Super School’ grant to reimagine high school in connection with XQ: The Super School Project, funded by Laurene Powell Jobs.
-Da Vinci RISE High is the newest school in the Da Vinci Schools family, opening its doors to families in fall of 2016.
-There are currently two RISE learning sites: one in Hawthorne, and one in South Central, which operates in partnership with A Place Called Home.
-RISE serves roughly 100 – 125 students at each site.
+Da Vinci RISE High opened its doors to families in fall of 2016.
+There are currently three RISE learning sites: one in Hawthorne; one in South L.A., which operates in partnership with A Place Called Home, and a third site in Culver City in partnership with New Earth.
+RISE serves roughly 75-95 students at each site.

 Da Vinci RISE High is authorized by the Los Angeles County Board of Education.